jeomin12/MyClean-/user_stories/user_story_09_ReportAndRefundRequest.md

 ## Assumptions (if any):

 ## Description:
-Version 1 : As an individual cleaner, I want to receive notifications when a customer books my services.
+Version 1 : As a customer, I want to report service issues and request refund if the quality of the work is not good.

 ## Tasks, see chapter 4.